hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ### 3.6.16 Specifying String Type to Serve Images and File Names as URIs

+(TODO - present consistent with other items that need their own table: URI Object)

 (TODO - shorten this section?  move to a Discussion? or the Wiki? or a separate section at the end?
 Appendix about URIs?)

 In general, a parameter of type `string` is a parameter in which the values are from a limited set, e.g., for a parameter named `status`, the values could be `off`, `on`, or `inactive` and a timie series plot of this parameter would have a y-axis with labels of `off`, `on`, or `inactive`.